jarrarhaider1214/docs/pages/user-guide/components/access-management/access-management.md

 **Users:** On MegaMesh, access is provided to the users based on the Teams they are part of.
 Users can be assigned Teams depending upon their responsibilities.
 Users that have been given any kind of access and are part of a team will appear here.

+There is also a feature of manual or role based request for a new role/group requirements

-**Note:** Access Management menu will only be available to the Team Lead user of the platform.
+> **Note:** Access Management menu will only be available to the Team Lead user of the platform.

+> **Note:** RBAC will also be integrated with AD.

 Now, let’s move to the step by step guide on how to use Access Management.